 - Pre-law workshops and alumni panels to learn more about the application process as well as the various practice areas available.

 - A one- to three-day Princeternship with a member of our alumni community working in the legal profession, which can help you learn more about various aspects of the field and make valuable connections.

-- Career Services portals — HireTigers and UCAN — to help you find internships at law firms or within non-profit legal services organizations.
+- the Center for Career Development portals — HireTigers and UCAN — to help you find internships at law firms or within non-profit legal services organizations.